NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-code-packages/neonOS/neonOS-duplicates-joins.md

     aqbc <- joinTableNEON(apl_biomass,
                           apl_plantExternalLabDataPerSample)

-    ## Linking sample fields do not have the same names; barcodes are not included in the joining variables.

 After joining tables, always take a look at the resulting table and make sure it makes sense.
 Errors in joining can easily result in completely nonsensical data.
 If you're not familiar with table